Since 2006, no other national organization has dedicated itself exclusively to the values of the water design-build industry by:

 Overall, the whole industry benefits from WDBC’s free educational materials, whose sole mission is to inform others about the best practices and value of collaborative delivery methods for the water and wastewater infrastructure.

-- WDBC’s membership includes firms using collaborative methods – Design-Build, Design-Build-Operate, and CMAR – to deliver water and wastewater systems and infrastructure throughout North America.
+- WDBC’s membership includes firms using collaborative methods – DB, DBO, and CMAR – to deliver water and wastewater systems and infrastructure throughout North America.

 - WDBC is dynamically involved in current industry initiatives and policy-based impediments.

-- Leading edge social media initiatives are employed, using the WDBC website which publishes Member’s technical papers, its educational videos, monthly e-newsletters, the Water & Wastewater Design-Build Handbook, and articles in industry publications.
+- Leading edge social media initiatives are employed, using the WDBC website which publishes members’ technical papers, its educational videos, monthly E-News, the Water & Wastewater Design-Build Handbook, and articles in industry publications.

 WDBC’s resources are solely directed to education, research, and best practices – supporting member capabilities by promoting collaborative delivery for water and wastewater projects, which:

 - Encourages changes to state and municipal regulations and codes

 - Educates policy officials by facilitating effective governance based on solid research

 - Equips Members with products which enable responses to clients’ needs for collaborative delivery methods